msukmanowsky/lein-scalac/README.md

 ## Thanks

-Many thanks to Phil and Stu Halloway for doing all the hard work.
+Many thanks to Phil Hagelberg and Stu Halloway for doing all the hard work.

 ## License